ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Version 2.4.3 of DevSecOps Application Lifecycle Management released :   Version 2.4.3 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

-Note: The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifiying the name of the `compliance-pipelines` repository.
+The individual CI, CD and CC modules leveraged by the ALM introduce a new variable specifiying the name of the `compliance-pipelines` repository.
 The variable is not used in the default configuration but it causes a forced replacement of the repository integration.
 There is no deletion to the repository itself only the tool integration.
+{: #note}

-Note: An unused Terraform resource of type `random_string` had been previously created using the default settings.
+An unused Terraform resource of type `random_string` had been previously created using the default settings.
 You will see this being destroyed in the upgrade.
+{: #note}

 Configuration of the compliance repositories using a blind connection to support air gapped environments.

 The following group level variables apply the settings against the default compliance repositories:
 `repo_blind_connection`,
 `repo_git_id`,